MadLadSquad/UntitledCLIParser/README.md

 - [X] Complete C and C++ APIs

 ## Installation and Learning
-Head to the [wiki](https://github.com/MadLadSquad/UntitledCLIParser/wiki) to learn more about the library and how to use it
+Head to the [wiki](https://github.com/MadLadSquad/UntitledCLIParser/wiki) to learn more about the library and how to use it.